blinkbitcoin/blink-for-woocommerce/readme.txt

 * Low Transaction Fees: Enjoy significantly lower transaction fees compared to traditional payment methods, helping you save on processing costs.
 * Stablesats Integration: Offers the ability to receive payments in Bitcoin while maintaining a stable value pegged to the US Dollar, reducing volatility risks.
 * Easy Integration: Simple setup and configuration within WooCommerce, allowing you to start accepting Bitcoin payments quickly and easily.
+* Custodial or Non-custodial: Connect a custodial Blink account with an API key, or a non-custodial (self-custodial) account using just your Blink lightning address.
+Non-custodial payments are shown as a Lightning QR code on your store and require no API key.

 For more information please visit [Plugin Repository](https://github.com/blinkbitcoin/blink-for-woocommerce/).